Konloch/bytecode-viewer/libs/README.md

 #### Modifications

+ - `ByteAnalysis`: Compiled from source with the newest dependency versions
+ - `APKTool`: Added the `apktool-cli` subproject, compiled without changes from source
  - `JD-GUI`: Removed ASM, RSyntaxTextArea, ANTLR, and TreeLayout
- - `APKTool`: Recompiled with the newest dependency versions, removed prebuilt folder